 The 2021 federal budget proposes to introduce a new anti-avoidance rule that applies to transfers of property made after 18 April 2021 where, for the purposes of the existing rules dealing with tax debt avoidance, a tax debt will be deemed to have arisen before the end of the taxation year in which the transfer of property occurs if certain conditions are met.
 See Tax debt avoidance in the Tax administration section for more information.

 Recently enacted legislation addresses deferral and character conversion benefits realised by mutual fund trust unitholders on redemption of their mutual fund trust units, by denying deductions to mutual fund trusts under certain conditions, for taxation years of mutual fund trusts beginning after 18 March 2019.
 See Capital gains in the Income determination section for more information.

 Sales taxes and the digital economy

-Draft legislation introduces new Goods and Services Tax/Harmonised Sales Tax (GST/HST) compliance requirements for businesses engaged in various types of e-commerce.
-The provinces of British Columbia, Manitoba, Quebec, and Saskatchewan have announced or implemented similar changes to their provincial sales tax regimes.
+Recently enacted legislation introduces new Goods and Services Tax/Harmonised Sales Tax (GST/HST) compliance requirements for businesses engaged in various types of e-commerce.
+The provinces of British Columbia, Manitoba, Quebec, and Saskatchewan have implemented similar changes to their provincial sales tax regimes.
 See GST/HST and the digital economy and Provincial retail sales tax (PST) under Consumption taxes in the Other taxes section and our Tax Insights ‘Indirect tax hot topics: Do they impact your business?
 (8 April 2021)’ at www.pwc.com/ca/taxinsights for more information.